There is a major education crisis in America. We are in jeopardy of losing the next generation due to a horrific dropout epidemic.

-During the summer of 1979, Tom Tillapaugh, founder of the Denver Street School and president of the StreetSchool Network™, visited a group home for young homeless people in downtown Denver.
-As members of this home were working hard towards rehabilitation and more meaningful productive lives, there was one component …
+During the summer of 1979, Tom Tillapaugh, founder of the Denver Street School and president of the StreetSchool Network™, visited a group home for young people experiencing homelessness in downtown Denver.
+As members of this home were working hard towards rehabilitation and more meaningful productive lives, there was one component missing…

-Tom saw that was standing as a barrier to their success: they did not have high school diplomas.
-As an educator himself, Tom saw the critical need for an educational outreach to these young people which would not only instill a sense of self-esteem, but also provide the tools for self-sufficiency.
+Tom saw that the lack of non-traditional educational opportunities were a barrier to their success.
+As an educator himself, Tom saw the critical need for an educational outreach to these young people, which would not only instill a sense of self-esteem, but also provide the tools for self-sufficiency.

-In 1985, with five students around his dining room table, Tom opened a school for high school drop-outs in an inner-city neighborhood in Denver, CO.
+In 1985, with five students around his dining room table, Tom opened a school for high school dropouts off of Colfax Avenue in Denver, CO.
 Tom found that he had to adjust techniques and procedures from the traditional classroom to meet the special needs of his unique student body.
 As the school began to flourish, it wasn’t long before word spread about the work being done.
 People began calling from around the country to ask how they could replicate the Street School Model in their city.

-Today, there are 46 schools operating in 30 cities serving nearly 4,000 students with amazing results.
-Many of the cities where you will find network schools are places like Denver and Cleveland where high school graduation rates hover between 30-40%.
+Today, there are 37 schools operating in 29 cities serving nearly 4,000 students with amazing results.
+Many of the cities where you will find network schools are places like Philadelphia and Cleveland where high school graduation rates hover between 30-40%.
 Network schools have made significant progress in the past few years in incorporating digital tools to support data collection on student outcomes, and standardized testing to allow for data-driven decision making on adjusting instruction to support student achievement.

 The StreetSchool Network™ is recognized nationally for its efforts to stem the drop-out crisis by working nationwide to develop a network of schools that specifically reach out to students who have not succeeded educationally and have numerous risk factors that contribute to educational failure.